 Unbeknownst to anyone, Black Mask survived his fall, and spent the next several months in hiding, planning his return to power.
 A perfect opportunity came when an enormous cross-city gang war erupted, due to Stephanie Brown faultily implementing Batman's "War Games" strategem in an attempt to impress the Caped Crusader.
 Taking advantage of the chaos, the crimelord began to build allies while keeping his own involvement secret - though Hush rebuffed him, the Russian mobster Alexandra Kosov accepted his offer of partnership.
 As gang violence continued to ravage Gotham, Black Mask slowly began to gather information and exacerbate the chaos, all while murdering some competitors - such as Diego Escabedo - and threatening others - such as the Ventriloquist and Scarface - into allying with him.

 Black Mask's machinations came to a head with his murder of the gang leader Orpheus, who was secretly an agent of Batman.
 Since "War Games" hinged upon all of Gotham's gangs becoming united under Orpheus, the crimelord found himself in a position to come out the absolute winner of the gang war.
 Almost simultaneously, Black Mask encountered the Spoiler, who he managed to overpower after a long struggle; subsequently, he tortured out of the young heroine information about Orpheus's role in the plan.
 The crimelord was then paid another visit by Hush, who voiced his desire for a non-aggression agreement and, as a peace token, offered Black Mask the location of the Batcave.
 Soon, Black Mask was began to masquerade as Orpheus, fooling Batman into thinking that his plan could still be salvaged.
-Though the disguised crimelord's scheme nearly became unglued due to a sudden attack from Philo Zeiss, he managed to keep the situation in hand, even arranging for Zeiss's escape once Batman arrived on the scene.
+Though the disguised crimelord's scheme nearly became unglued due to a sudden attack from the mercenary Philo Zeiss, he managed to keep the situation in hand, even arranging for Zeiss's escape once Batman arrived on the scene.

 "Orpheus", together with Batman, then took the plan into its final stage: the gathering of all the surviving gangs into a large, public area.
 The amphitheater in Robinson Park was selected for this purpose, and the "endgame" of the plan at first progressed smoothly.
 Several thousand criminals - including the likes of the Scarecrow, Killer Croc, and Tweedledee & Tweedledum - were soon herded into the structure, with the Gotham City Police Department - reluctantly following Batman's orders - lying in wait nearby.
 As "Orpheus" came to the podium, however, he revealed his true colors and declared his intentions to kill all of his remaining "competitors" - with the help of his new allies, Firefly and Doctor Death.
-Mass chaos immediately broke out, as the criminals, the police, and the costumed vigilantes ( Robin, Nightwing, Tarantula, Batgirl, and Batman) all began to fight with one another.
+Mass chaos immediately broke out, as the criminals, the police, and the costumed vigilantes (Robin, Nightwing, Tarantula, Batgirl, and Batman) all began to fight with one another.
 In the midst of all the chaos, Batman was able to stop Doctor Death and unmask "Orpheus", but the revealed Black Mask managed to escape with help from the Scarecrow.

-With Rodriguez's cameraman recording live, Black Mask bypassed Oracle's defenses (mainly by using the other criminals as "cannon fodder" to overload them), and confronted the information broker face-to-face.
+With Rodriguez's cameraman recording live, Black Mask bypassed Oracle's defenses (mainly by using the other criminals as "cannon fodder" to overload them), and confronted Oracle face-to-face.
 Soon afterward, the crimelord sent Rodriguez out of the building, before shooting the cameraman dead and using the corpse as a tripod for the still-rolling camera.
-True to Black Mask's predictions, Batman soon burst into the clock tower, ready to end the crimelord's threat once and for all.
+True to Black Mask's predictions, Batman soon burst into the clock tower, ready to finish the crimelord once and for all.
 The two men - to Oracle's horror - immediately began to pummel one another senseless, visibly bent on fighting to the death.
 Unwilling to see Batman sacrifice himself, Oracle initiated a self-destruct sequence within the clock tower, forcing Batman to abandon the fight in order to save her.
 Black Mask once again slipped away in the confusion; as the city-wide gang war drew to a close and Gotham began to rebuild, all of the surviving gangs (save for the Hill gang, out of loyalty to its murdered leader Orpheus) crowned him the undisputed king of the underworld.

 Reversal of Fortunes

-In subsequent weeks, the Red Hood stepped up his war against Black Mask even further, destroying several more shipments that the crimelord's organization had masterminded.
+In subsequent weeks, the Red Hood stepped up his war against Black Mask, destroying several more shipments that the crimelord's organization had masterminded.
 In addition, both the Hill and the East End - the former with assassin-turned-hero Onyx leading its gangs, the latter with Catwoman as its protector - continued to defy his reach.
 An attempt from the crimelord to bring the Hill under control with the help of Killer Croc (who had been rendered a mindlessly obedient enforcer, thanks to an implant from the Mad Hatter) only ended in failure; the two female vigilantes teamed up and subdued Croc, even clawing a taunting message for Black Mask into the mutant's hide.
 The blow was later compounded when Croc managed to remove the Hatter's implant from his skull, breaking free of Black Mask's control.
 Afterward, Croc immediately "resigned" from the crimelord's service, slaughtering several of Black Mask's underlings in the process.